linda-seiter/cmsc105-lessons/Unit 1/Unit 1 Project/Learning Outcomes/task.md

-Unit 1 Project
+Unit 1 Project Learning Outcomes

-Learning Objectives

 - Run Python code using PyCharm
 - Use the `print` function to display output